QuickBooks reconciliation discrepancy means the QuickBooks transactions and the bank statement don’t match.

 When you find such transactions, here’s what you should do:

-• Note down the date and amount for the transaction.
+- Note the date and amount of the transaction.

 In a transaction that is on a previous bank statement but not on the past reconciliation report for the same dates, here’s what you should do: